kubernetes-retired/service-catalog/docs/design.md

 ### Creating a Service Instance

 Before a Service can be used, a new Instance of it must be created.
-This is done by creating a new `Instance` resource:
+This is done by creating a new `ServiceCatalogInstance` resource:

     kubectl create -f instance.yaml

 where `instance.yaml` might look like:

     apiVersion: servicecatalog.k8s.io/v1alpha1
-    kind: Instance
+    kind: ServiceCatalogInstance
     metadata:
       name: johnsDB
     spec:
       serviceClassName: smallDB

-Within the `Instance` resource is the specified Plan to be used.
+Within the `ServiceCatalogInstance` resource is the specified Plan to be used.
 This allows for the user of the Service to indicate which variant of the Service they want - perhaps based on QoS type of variants.

 **TODO** Discuss the parameters that can be passed in

-Once an `Instance` resource is created, the Controller talks with the specified Service Broker to create a new Instance of the desired Service.
+Once an `ServiceCatalogInstance` resource is created, the Controller talks with the specified Service Broker to create a new Instance of the desired Service.

 There are two modes for provisioning:
 [synchronous and asynchronous](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#synchronous-and-asynchronous-operations)